brocktbennett/brocktbennett/README.md

 ---

-## About Me 🚀
+## About Me ##

-- 🔭 Master's in Business Analytics & Data Science, Oklahoma State University, May 2024
+- Master's in Business Analytics & Data Science, Oklahoma State University, May of 2024
-- 🌱 Currently learning advanced techniques in Machine Learning and Cloud Computing.
+- Currently learning advanced techniques in Machine Learning and Cloud Engineering
-- 👯 Interested in collaborating on data-driven projects and cloud solutions.
+- Interested in collaborating on data-driven projects
-- 💬 Ask me about Python, SQL, Tableau, SAS Viya, and ETL processes.
+- Ask me about Python, SQL, Tableau, SAS Viya, and ETL Tools

 ...

-#### 🎓 **Education**
+#### Education

 - **Master of Science in Business Analytics & Data Science**
   - Oklahoma State University, Stillwater, OK